bluem-development/bluem-woocommerce/README.md

 Use the **Settings** -> **Bluem** page to configure the plug-in completely.

-Please note the following:
+**Please note:** You have to activate the specific parts of the plug-in that you want to use.
+All separate services can be activated independently.

-- You have to activate the specific parts of the plug-in that you want to use.
-All separate services are indvidiually activatable.
 By default, they are not activated.

 # Important usage features